All documents are submitted to SOPHAS (www.sophas.org).

 We are interested in how your background and experiences have prepared you to be successful in the field of public health and at the OHSU-PSU School of Public Health.
 In your Statement of Purpose, please address the following:

-- How prior and/or current education and professional/volunteer experiences have provided you the perspectives and skills required to be successful in graduate public health study;
+- How education and/or professional/volunteer, community-based, and lived experiences have provided you the perspectives and skills required to be successful in graduate public health study and in particular, the Graduate Certificate in Public Health; and

-- Future professional public health goals and how you intend to contribute to the field; and
+- Future professional goals and how you intend to contribute to the public health and/or health services field.

 - Additional Statements (approximately 250 words each)

-- Public health professionals must be equipped to support actions at all levels to address injustices caused by racism and oppression and to ensure equitable opportunities for all.
-As an SPH, we are invested in and committed to supporting our students in acquiring the skills and experience needed to achieve these public health goals.
-Please share with us how your own individual and social identities (sex, race, ethnicity, sexual orientation, gender, age, socioeconomic position, religion, and/or ability, among others) have informed the lens through which you view the field of public health, and your ultimate role as a public health professional.
+A just world is a healthier world.
+Public health professionals must be equipped to support actions at all levels to address injustices caused by racism and oppression and to ensure equitable opportunities for all.
+We support our students in building the skills and experiences needed to achieve these critical public health goals.

 - Please describe your experiences with, and confidence in, each of the broad skillsets listed, below.
 Please also comment on how your prior experiences (e.g., academic, professional, cultural, and/or lived) may have contributed to your levels of confidence in these areas.
 If you have had an opportunity for growth in any of these areas, please discuss the steps you took to do so.